European banks pay heavy price for scandals

-AMSTERDAM/ZURICH Four European banks paid a heavy price on Tuesday in a clean-up of the financial industry, with Rabobank fined $1 billion and three other major lenders preparing for possibly huge legal costs after a string of scandals.
+AMSTERDAM/ZURICH Four European banks paid a heavy price on Tuesday in a clean-up of the financial industry, with Rabobank fined $1 billion (623 million pounds) and three other major lenders preparing for possibly huge legal costs after a string of scandals.

 Dutch Rabobank said it would pay regulators in the United States, Britain and the Netherlands 774 million euros after 30 employees were involved in "inappropriate conduct" linked to interest rate manipulation.